ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

   <img src="../../img/login-window.png" width="500" />
   <figcaption>SystemLink login windows with SSO login option.
 An icon has not been set in this example</figcaption>
 </figure>

+The `keys` section contains the private keys as a [JWK Set](https://tools.ietf.org/html/rfc7517#section-5) if the provider uses asymmetric encryption for ID token key management.
+The corresponding public keys must be registered with the provider.
+The `use` property must have a value of `enc` to indicate the key is used for encryption.
+The `kid` property of the private key must match the `kid` property of the corresponding public key on the identity provider.

+The `keys` section can be omitted if the provider uses symmetric encryption or no encryption for ID token key management.

 ### ClientID and Secret